Last updated on Oct 25, 2022

 If a reader visits your site and doesn’t immediately realize that you’re an author with a book to sell, you’re probably doing something wrong.
 Placing your book front and center announces that, whatever else you may be offering through your site, you’re first and foremost an author who wants to share their stories with the world.

-Also important: are the buttons that urge people to buy your book and steer folks to their retailer of choice.
-To build the perfect author website, it’s important to generate retailer links to your books and make sure people can easily add them to their basket.
+Also important are the buttons that urge people to buy your book and steer folks to their retailer of choice.
+For the perfect user experience, it’s vital to generate retailer links to your books and make sure people can easily add them to their basket.

 6. Brit Bennett

 Another author who has embraced the idea of putting their book front and center is Brit Bennett.
-Her hugely successful upmarket fiction novel The Vanishing Half is clearly the star of the show as you enter her landing page, and unlike David Sedaris’ lengthy book description, Bennett focuses on some strong endorsements in the form of quotes to sell her book.
+Her hugely successful novel The Vanishing Half is clearly the star of the show as you enter her landing page, and unlike David Sedaris’ lengthy book description, Bennett focuses on some strong endorsements in the form of quotes to sell her book — and clearly has no trouble doing so.

 Takeaway: Include testimonials and reviews